simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_section_map_contour.rst

     visualization library.
 Returns the generated graph objects in form of a python list.
 One may use the returned objects to modify the graph properties.

-    ..COMMENT: The above 'APIs vizEngine' link is not working.

     .. note::
       This method requires a valid `API key`_.
 It is not necessary to set the